The Oxenham Arms Hotel, South Zeal, Okehampton, Devon, EX20 2JT

 Telephone us on 01837840244 to reserve a table.
 Click Here for our Food and Menus Click Here

-Recommended by, Visit Devon, Britains Finest, The AA Restaurant Guide, Via Michelin, Visit Dartmoor, The Devonshire Magazine, The Good Pub Guide, CAMRA Good Beer Guide
+Recommended by, Visit Devon, Britains Finest, The AA Restaurant Guide, Via Michelin, Visit Dartmoor, Devon Live, Dartmoor News, The Devonshire Magazine, The Good Pub Guide, CAMRA Good Beer Guide